Snackman8/pyLinkJS/README.md

 - use the ready event handler for code that should be run when the page is loaded, do not use call_py inside the onload, it won't work
 - use the run_pylinkjs_app function to start the web service
 - pylinkjs uses jQuery internally, so jQuery properties can be accessed from the jsClient.  i.e. so use jsc['#input'].val (jquery property) and not jsc['#input'].value (DOM property)
+- Use on_404(path, uri, host, extra_settings, headers, body, method) to implement REST-style GET/POST endpoints.
+- Do not infer method from headers; use self.request.method and pass it to on_404.